trevorswan11/zlx/README.md

 </p>

 ### Inspiration
-The backbone project was made with the help of [tylerlaceby's](https://www.youtube.com/@tylerlaceby) lexer playlist on YouTube.
+The backbone of this project was made with the help of [tylerlaceby's](https://www.youtube.com/@tylerlaceby) lexer playlist on YouTube.
 It was created with the intent to further learn Zig and to tackle something I had little to no knowledge about: parsing!
 His full, short playlist can be found [here](https://www.youtube.com/playlist?list=PL_2VhOvlMk4XDeq2eOOSDQMrbZj9zIU_b) if you're interested.

 While I started this project with the intent to make the parser only, I ended up going much deeper and ended up building an interpreter.
 Ultimately, this project gave me a great understanding of Zig's strengths and weaknesses and taught me more about memory management in this language and in general.
 It was also a lot of fun!